zhoudaifa007/meilisearch/README.md

 💌 Any suggestion or feedback is highly appreciated.
 Thank you for your support!

-- For feature requests, please visit our [product repository](https://github.com/meilisearch/product/) / check the product section?
+- For feature requests, please visit our [product repository](https://github.com/meilisearch/product/discussions)
 - Found a bug?
 Open an [issue](https://github.com/meilisearch/meilisearch/issues)!
 - Want to be part of our Slack community?
 [Join us](https://slack.meilisearch.com/)!
 - For anything else, please check [this page](https://docs.meilisearch.com/learn/what_is_meilisearch/contact.html)